TeddyRandby/qio/README.md

 The distinction here is to encourage the programmer to wrap qio's api with their own app-specific functionality.
 This functionality is then compiled as one translation unit and linked where needed in the larger application.

 Additionally, QIO does not try to detect the OS on its own.
-When building qio, it is important to define a macro telling QIO which platform implementation to use.
+When building qio, it is necessary to define a macro telling QIO which platform implementation to use.
 The options are:
 - QIO_LINUX
 - QIO_MACOS